 Paul's speech becomes a model for how to witness to the educated post-Christian mind, even as it spoke to Theophilus and his fellow seekers with their first-century pre-Christian minds.
 When Paul arrived at Athens in the province of Achaia, he came to an anomaly.
 Though its population was no more than ten thousand and it had been reduced to poverty and submission by its war with Rome (146 B.C.), it was granted the status of a free city in view of its illustrious past.

 "Accordingly, although the time of her greatest glory was gone forever, Athens could still boast of her right to be called a great center of philosophy, architecture, and art"--and, we might add, religion (Madvig 1979b:352).
-The New Testament documents were written in a milieu permeated with the ideas and slogans of Greek thinkers, whether Stoics, Cynics or Epicureans.
+The Athenians had an ambivalent relation to "foreign gods. " The New Testament documents were written in a milieu permeated with the ideas and slogans of Greek thinkers, whether Stoics, Cynics or Epicureans.

 As the followers of Jesus moved steadily into the Graeco-Roman world, they inevitably came in contact with these groups and their ideas in a variety of ways.
 Christians either found points of agreement with them, imitated them in terms of style and form, or engaged them in controversy.
 Considerable work has been done on Stoic background of Romans 1-2 and Acts 17.(1) Furthermore, much attention has been given by Abraham Malherbe and several of his students to the Cynics,(2) their preaching style and modes of argument.(3) Paul's speech in Athens is the clearest place in the New Testament where Christian theodicy is explained to Epicureans and their reaction to it recorded.
 A. Before we examine Luke's narrative about the Epicureans and their reaction to Christian theodicy, we must clarify some perceptions of the Areopagus Speech.